truist/reveal.js/slides/electricity-house/fundamentals.md

 		"electromagnetic force"
 		"movement of electrons"
-		"power" or "energy" that your electric company sells you there is no single definition of "electricity" that can reconcile: what physics and math use to actually calculate what will happen in the real world, in various circumstances what the electric company says on their bill what you have learned before
+		"power" or "energy" that your electric company sells you "electricity" is actually two things:
-		what you read online or in books
-	"electricity" is actually two things:
 		electric charge
 			like air